Teja Singh

 Teja Singh was an Indian Sikh scholar, teacher, author and translator.

-Early life
+Biography

 Teja Singh was born on 2 June 1894, in Adiala village, Rawalpindi district, Punjab Province, British India to parents Bhai Bhalakar Singh and Srusti.
 He grazed livestock and studied within the village until 1908, then he moved to Rawalpindi city to garner a further and better education.
+Originally from a sehajdhari background, he became baptized into the Khalsa.